Bienes Museum of the Modern Book: Collections

 Bienes Museum Comic Books Collection.
 This collection features approximately 2,400 vintage comic books dating from the 1950s to the 1980s.
 The collection contains the following titles: The Amazing Spider-Man, Archie, Betty and Veronica, Daredevil, The Defenders, The Fantastic Four, The Incredible Hulk, Iron Man, Jughead, Marvel Tales, Marvel Team-Up, The Sub-Mariners, and Star Wars.

 Collection of Books Illustrated by Leonard Everett Fisher.
 This collection features approximately 140 titles by Leonard Everett Fisher who is a well known author and illustrator of more than 260 books for young readers since 1955.
 Fisher has been honored with the 1981 Jewish Book Award for Children's Literature and the Christopher Medal for Illustration.

 Collection of Vojtech Kubasta works.
 This collection features works by Vojtech Kubasta who is a Czech paper engineer, children's book illustrator, and graphic designer.
-Included in the collection are 315 advertisements, calendars, flat books, maps, models, pop up books and greeting cards, portfolios, postcards, posters, prints, and stationary.
+Included in the collection are 315 advertisements, calendars, flat books, maps, models, pop up books and greeting cards, portfolios, postcards, posters, prints, and stationery.
 The Bienes Museum started collecting his works in 2001 and now has the largest public institutional collection in the United States.

 It also hosts special exhibits and other festivals.
 Large portions of these collections can be viewed online at the Broward County Library Digital Archives.